 St. Peter’s Basilica is free to visit, however there is usually a long line to get in, especially in the summer months.
 If you want to skip this line, you have two options.
 First, you can go very early before the crowds, as the Basilica opens pretty early in the morning.

-Second, you can buy a skip the line ticket from here which will get you access to a dedicated fast track line.
+Second, you can buy a tour which includes skip the line access here which will get you in faster.